rytis-paskauskas/MiniQttSensor/README.md

 - Wifi connection (and access to Internet if using a LAN-external broker)
 - 5V or 3.3V power source (5V, if applicable for a board, works better with WiFi).

-This set-up is sufficient to build the app but additional items might be required depending on the deployment decisions:
+This set-up is sufficient to build the app but additional items might be required depending on deployment decisions:
-- a rig for hosting the MQTT broker (Raspberry Pi, Cloud, ...)
+- a rig for MQTT broker (Raspberry Pi, Cloud, ...)
 - device(s) to read/display data (a smartphone MQTT app, the included client, ...)

-## Software prerequisited
+## Software prerequisites
 This app has to be built using a board-specific  [Software Development Kit](https://www.espressif.com/en/products/sdks/esp-idf "ESP IDF by Espressif"):
 - [*ESP IDF*](https://github.com/espressif/esp-idf "ESP-IDF on Github") for ESP32-based boards,
 - [*ESP8266 RTOS SDK*](https://github.com/espressif/ESP8266_RTOS_SDK "ESP8266 RTOS SDK on Github") for ESP8266-based boards.

-To build the (optional) polling client the following are required:
+For building the (optional) client the following are required:
 - Python (see `client/requirements.txt` for the list of necessary modules)
 - MySQL or similar.
 The client must have full access to one database.
 - Systemd (optional) is used as a default deployment method but it is possible to run the script as a standalone.

 To deploy to a dedicated MQTT broker, one has to be able to setup and run a server.

-A public MQTT broker ([such as this one](https://test.mosquitto.org "public MQTT broker")) requires neigher system administration  competences nor setting up, and could be a viable alternative at least for testing.
+A public MQTT broker ([such as this one](https://test.mosquitto.org "public MQTT broker")) requires neither system administration competences nor setting up, and could be a viable alternative, at least for testing purposes.

 To enjoy the outputs of this app, a MQTT client is required.
 The easiest is to use a MQTT client on a smartphone (just search on the market, I'm sure there are several options available).